TeleologicAppreciator/startup/notes.md

 Remember to turn off elastic IP when course is over

 Elastic IP allows us to shut off server while retaining public IP, otherwise it would change.

+## HTML

+Image tags are self closing and need width specified to size properly